 We do not exist separately from the societies in which we are situated.
 Aspects of gender, sexuality, race, class, religion and politics may have impacted and continue to impact our lives in many ways.
 Similarly therapy can take into account the wider context of our lives, and the lives of our parents or significant others.

 It can be helpful to trust that whatever needs to happen in a session, is happening.
 It may need a little help to emerge.
 But paying attention to ‘process’ - what is happening in the now, over different sessions, what feels alive and what feels more difficult or hidden - is a key part of the work.
-I don't work with any one 'technique' or have a system you must fit into.
-Models and tools are useful, but also of importance is us being together in the moment and allowing something unique to emerge and unfold.

 What does it feel like to be with others?
 What does it feel like to be with yourself?
 What needs get met, what go unnoticed or are held back?
 As well as embodied awareness, exploring relationship is a key part of this work.
 This includes our relationship to different aspects of ourselves, and how they relate to each other, as well as our relationships with other people and the wider world around us.
-Often the therapeutic relationship itself can become a place to 'catch' some of these attitudes and patterns as they play out in the container of the therapy process.

 Popular books like Peter Levine's Waking the Tiger and Bessel van der Kolk's The Body Keeps the Score have shown how mindful, body-centred therapeutic approaches can be key to the processing and resolution of traumatic experiences.
 Trauma can be characterised as be one-off incidents, 'developmental trauma' - difficult experiences when growing up - or periods of repeated difficult experience in later life causing a numbing and separating in the body-mind.